-In June 2017, and amended subsequent to the end of the year, the Company entered into an agreement with Pitchblack Resources Ltd. ("Pitchblack") to sell its subsidiary, which houses the option agreement on the Troilus project, in consideration for 60,000,000 shares of Pitchblack.
-Pitchblack also entered into an agreement with the shareholders of 251 to acquire all the outstanding shares of 251 for consideration of 40,000,000 Pitchblack shares, such that Pitchblack will own a 100% interest in the Troilus mine.
-These agreements are subject to, among other things, receipt of Pitchblack shareholder approval.
-At the current time, it is expected that after the sale closes, the Company will own a controlling interest of Pitchblack.
+In June 2017 and amended in September 2017, the Company entered into an agreement with Pitchblack to sell the outstanding equity securities of 2507868, which houses the option agreement to acquire the Troilus mine.
+As consideration, the Company will receive 60,000,000 shares of Pitchblack.
+Pitchblack also entered into an agreement with the shareholders of 251 to acquire all the outstanding shares of 251 for consideration of 40,000,000 shares of Pitchblack.